TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

 Use EXT:styleguide
 ==================

-It is recommended to use the styleguide extension to autogenerate several example pages which can be used for testing frontend and backend of TYPO3.
+It is recommended to use the styleguide extension to auto generate several example pages which can be used for testing the frontend and backend of TYPO3.

 The typo3/cms-styleguide extension is part of the TYPO3 core repository.
-It used to mostly showcase TCA / FormEngine features but has since evolved to provide further features.
+It used mostly to showcase TCA / FormEngine features but has since evolved to provide additional features.

 The styleguide extension can create pages within the TYPO3 site, specifically:

-*  The "Styleguide TCA demo" will create several pages showcasing TCA features, e.g. there are examples for the common column types.
+*  The "Styleguide TCA demo" will create several pages showcasing TCA features, including examples for common column types.
 *  The "Styleguide Frontend" uses a custom TypoScript template provided by the styleguide extension and creates pages which can be viewed in the frontend.